 For more information about different VM instance types and their use cases, see machine types.

 Use a single SSD persistent disk for the SAP HANA dynamic tiering store and transaction logs.
 The minimum size for the disk is 834 GB.

 Use LVM to partition the disk into three volumes for the

 /hana/log_es directories.
 To size the volumes, follow the

-guidance in SAP HANA Dynamic Tiering Best Practices Guide.
+guidance in the SAP HANA Dynamic Tiering documentation.